Strophox/mazing/README.md

 <img align="right" src="/Gallery/maze_backtracker-32x32_anim_2023.07.29-06h57m21.gif" width=200 alt="A Mazing animation" title="randomized-DFS carving">

 ## What is this?
-My first project to learn Git.
+A project to familiarize with Git.

-Mazes are fun, so I wrote up some code to build arbitrarily large ones--and nothing easier for a computer than to solve them, too!
+Mazes are fun, so I wrote up some code to build arbitrarily large ones--and nothing ~~ more painful ~~ easier than make the computer solve, print, draw and color them, too!

-I liked ASCII art visualize them, but PNG is nice too, especially to color stuff.
-(Along the way animated GIFs also found their way into this.)

-In essence, the main [`mazing`](./mazing.py) module provides a handy *`Maze`* class to work with.
+In essence, the main [`mazing`](./mazing.py) module provides a handy *`Maze`* class to mess with.

-## How is it used?
+## How could I use it?
-Run `playground.py` as main to directly try most stuff out!
+Run `playground.py` directly to try stuff out!
 (I put some small effort into making it usable, too)

 *Direct usage:*
-I tried adding consistent [Google-style docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) to everything including `mazing.py`.
+I attempted adding [Google-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings to everything including `mazing.py`.
-Also see code examples in section further below.
+Also see code examples in last section.

 ## What can it do?
-Features of interest include but are not limited to:
+Features include but are not limited to:
-- **Carving** random (so-called) 'perfect' mazes with unique solution.
+- **Randomly carving** (so-called) 'perfect' mazes with a unique solution.
-    * Standard algorithms implemented (Growing tree, backtracker, (simplified) Prim's, Kruskal's, Wilson's, divide-and-conquer)
+    * Common algorithms implemented (Growing tree, backtracker, (simplified) Prim's, Kruskal's, Wilson's, divide-and-conquer)
-    * Mix of different methods ('X'-divide-and-conquer)
+    * Mix of different methods ('x-divide-and-conquer')
 - **Text art.**
     * 7 different ways to print maze as text (including 3 w/ solution path)
 - **Imaging.**